double <- function(x) x * 25 Your first function

 = 3 # n=0, return a

-Each step is a single function call that replaces itself with another function call, carrying the state forward in the arguments.
-This is still pure term replacement: no variable is being mutated, each call just substitutes new values for n, a, and b.
+No variable is being mutated; each call just substitutes new values for n, a, and b and hands them to the next call.
 This form is called tail recursion because the recursive call is the last thing the function does.
-The first version couldn’t compute fibonacci(50) in any reasonable time; this one handles it instantly.
+The naive version cannot compute fibonacci(50) in any reasonable time.
+This one handles it instantly:

-This is a general pattern: any function with multiple recursive calls can be rewritten as a single recursive call with extra arguments that carry the intermediate results.
-The trick is to figure out what state you need to pass forward.
-For Fibonacci, it’s the last two numbers.
-For a tree traversal, it might be an accumulator list.
+Any function with multiple recursive calls can be rewritten as a single recursive call with extra arguments that carry the intermediate results.
+For Fibonacci, the state to pass forward is the last two numbers; for a tree traversal, it might be an accumulator list.

-R has a limit on how deep recursion can go (around 1000 calls by default).
-For most day-to-day R work, vectorized operations and functions like map() (Chapter 19) are better tools.
-But recursion is worth understanding because it connects programming to the deepest ideas in logic and mathematics, as the next section shows.
+R has a limit on how deep recursion can go (around 1000 calls by default), and for most day-to-day R work, vectorized operations and functions like map() (Chapter 19) are better tools.
+But there is something strange about factorial that has nothing to do with performance: its base case and inductive step look exactly like a proof by mathematical induction.

 Exercises